 Psi Chi, the International Honor Society in Psychology, was founded in 1929 with the purpose of encouraging academic excellence and advancement of psychology (www.psichi.org).
 Students interested in participating in Psi Chi must complete an application and meet certain academic requirements:

-• be enrolled as a major or minor in a psychology program or a program psychological in nature
+• Be enrolled as a major or minor in a psychology program or a program psychological in nature

-• have completed at least 3 semesters or equivalent of full-time college coursework
+• Have completed at least 3 semesters or equivalent of full-time college coursework

-• have completed at least 9 semester credit hours or equivalent of psychology courses
+• Have completed at least 9 semester credit hours or equivalent of psychology courses

-• have earned a cumulative GPA that is in the top 35% of their class (sophomore, junior, or senior) compared to their classmates across the entire university or the college that houses psychology (minimum GPA of 3.0 on a 4-point scale)
+• Have earned a cumulative GPA that is in the top 35% of their class (sophomore, junior, or senior) compared to their classmates across the entire university or the college that houses psychology (minimum GPA of 3.0 on a 4-point scale)

-• have a minimum 3.0 GPA average for psychology courses
+• Have a minimum 3.0 GPA average for psychology courses

-Through the international Psi Chi organization, students have access to over $400,000 in annual grants, awards and scholarships.
+Through the international Psi Chi organization, students have access to over $400,000 in annual grants, awards, and scholarships.
 Psi Chi also actively helps members identify and obtain psychology-related careers, gain invaluable one-on-one mentor relationships with professionals in all areas of psychology, and prepare students for graduate school and research participation.

 Iowa State’s Psi Chi chapter holds graduate school informational talks each semester to help students learn more about and apply to their programs of interest.
-We also offer volunteer opportunities throughout the year to get students involved in the Iowa State and the surrounding communities.
+We also offer volunteer opportunities throughout the year to get students involved in the Iowa State and surrounding communities.

 Students pose near a ledge during a study abroad trip